osresearch/disassembly/README.md

 Any code that works with special registers or instructions will probably not decompile well.
 Atomics, for instance, or Intel legacy cruft like `LGDT` will be ignored.

+There is also signifcant amounts of line noise around `SIGNEXTEND` and `LOWBYTE` calls since the decompiler doesn't know which are important to the code, but wants to be sure that you know when only partial registers are being considered.

 Other tools
 ===